Codeception/Codeception/docs/modules/Laravel5.md

 Assert that specific form error messages are set in the view.

-Useful for validation messages and generally messages array e.g. return `Redirect::to('register')->withErrors($validator);`
+Useful for validation messages e.g. return `Redirect::to('register')->withErrors($validator);`

 Example of Usage